Fuocartex/music2scene/README.md

 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

 The live show is implemented for windows it may not work in different system.
+In the google drive link in the folder output ther is a video of how it works.

 ```bash
 pip install -r requirements.txt